TRaSH-Guides/Guides/docs/Downloaders/SABnzbd/Basic-Setup.md

 ## Switches

-[Sabnzbd Documentation](https://sabnzbd.org/wiki/configuration/4.0/switches){:target="\_blank" rel="noopener noreferrer"}
+[Sabnzbd Documentation](https://sabnzbd.org/wiki/configuration/4.3/switches){:target="\_blank" rel="noopener noreferrer"}

 ### Queue

 `Settings` => `Switches` => `Queue`
 ![!Switches: Queue](images/sabnzbd-switches-queue.png)

+1. If you have good indexers that get the nzb from the post, not generated, then you may want the Propagation delay set to 5 minutes (so you're not trying to grab an nzb right at posting).
+If you're not getting it from the same server as the poster used, you might wrongly have articles missing (since it hasn't necessarily propagated to your server yet) or if you use a reseller it may take them longer for them to get it from their upstream.
-1. When during download it becomes clear that too much data is missing, abort the job. and makes sure Sonarr/Radarr will get a notification and can look for another release.
+1. When it becomes clear during downloading that too much data is missing, abort the job to make sure Sonarr/Radarr gets the notification so it can look for another release.
 1. Since we have the .nzb history folder, you can decide what you want to do here w/ duplicate downloads.
 Mine is set to Tag job, but Pause or Fail job may make sense too.
 1. In case of "Pause", you'll need to set a password and resume the job. or you set it to "Abort" and Sonarr/Radarr can look for another release.
-1. Suggest this sort so that the most likely to still be there stuff is downloaded first.
+1. This should be set to the default unless you know what you are doing.
+Suppose you have a decent size queue, for example, in that case, you have sab sort every 30s, which could cause spikes in CPU, let alone shuffling jobs around that may be in the middle of actions.
+If this results in the jobs' order moving to the front it could cause that job to take even longer to extract/stall while waiting for the next update; as with sab, by default, you only have 3 unpackers going simultaneously (configurable).
 1. If your hardware isn't up to snuff, including cpu and/or io performance, disabling Direct Unpack and/or enabling Pause Downloading During Post-Processing can help.
 Defaults are fine for most hardware though.

 ### Post processing